-Sir Chandrasekhara Venkat Raman, a world renowned Indian physicist, brought honour to the Indian nation through his contribution to the field of Physics.
-He has made remarkable discoveries and his theory is called the Raman Effect, and it deals with a concept known as Raman Scattering.
+Sir Chandrasekhara Venkat Raman, a world-renowned Indian physicist, brought honour to the Indian nation through his contribution to the field of Physics.
+C.V.
+Raman made remarkable discoveries and his theory is called the Raman Effect, and it deals with a concept known as Raman Scattering.

 His Early Years and Education